markosluga/kolla-fountain/README.md

 [storage]
 kolla[01:04] # repalce with your cinder nodes

-4. Plase edit the following files with your values:
+4. Plase also edit ~/kolla-fountain/etc/kolla/globals.yml replacing the following with your values:

-~/kolla-fountain/etc/kolla/globals.yml

 openstack_release: "wallaby" # change this to your desired version!
 kolla_internal_vip_address: "172.20.208.200" # change this IP to your IP!